jeschaef/ASDF-Dashboard/README.md

 instructions for the self-hosted setup are given below.

-For further information on the scientific details and the experimental results see our paper [ADBIS '22 paper: Clustering-based Subgroup Detection for Automated Fairness Analysis](https://link.springer.com/chapter/10.1007/978-3-031-15743-1_5) (DOI: [10.1007/978-3-031-15743-1_5](https://doi.org/10.1007/978-3-031-15743-1_5)).
+For further information on the scientific details and the experimental results see our [ADBIS '22 paper: Clustering-based Subgroup Detection for Automated Fairness Analysis](https://link.springer.com/chapter/10.1007/978-3-031-15743-1_5) (DOI: [10.1007/978-3-031-15743-1_5](https://doi.org/10.1007/978-3-031-15743-1_5)).

 ## Self-hosted setup